pharesim/hzannounce/README.md

 The current implementation will always render a success message, even if the data entered is invalid.
 Result is logged to javascript console.
-It also strangely allows the visitor to edit the whole page.
-That's neat, but probably not intentional.

 Frontend created with Minimal Form Interface